SMTG-Bham/doped/docs/Dev_ToDo.md

   - Readily automated with `vise` if one wants (easy high-throughput and can setup primitive calcs (BS, DOS, dielectric).
   - Some nice defect structure and eigenvalue analysis
   - GKFO correction
-- Add our `py-sc-fermi` plotting tools (e.g. from thesis).
+- Showcase `py-sc-fermi` plotting (e.g. from thesis notebook) using `interface` functionality.
+When doing, add CdTe data as test case for this part of the code.
 Could also add an optional right-hand-side y-axis for defect concentration (for a chosen anneal temp) to our TLD plotting.
 Also carrier concentration vs Fermi level plots as done in the Kumagai PRX paper? (once properly integrated, add and ask Alex to check/test?)

 ## Housekeeping
 - Clean `README` with bullet-point summary of key features, and sidebar like `SnB`.